Yesterday is history, tomorrow is mystery.

 I arrived in Bay City, MI on June 26, 1943, the third daughter of Carl and Agnes (Dickman) Moeggenborg.
 A few years later we moved to a farm near Shepherd, Michigan, where I spent my youth.
+There we lived among aunts, uncles, and cousins.
 Our family grew to include five boys and seven girls.
-My early education in a one-room country school was followed by attendance at Shepherd High School.

 Missioned to the serve as director of Vocation Services for the Dioceses of Lansing, I enjoyed working with children, teens, and adults.
 It called me to be with and listen to searchers and seekers as they pursued their life journeys.
 As a diocesan minister, I was committed to raising awareness about church programs and encouraging others to get involved.
 I developed brochures, posters, and more for parishes and schools.
 I supported men and women called to priesthood and religious life, and diacontate and ecclesial lay ministry — in their vocation discernment.
 I often pray the spiritual passage “many gifts but the same spirit” as I work with searchers who want to do God’s will.
 Discernment helps us to realize that we are each uniquely called and loved by our God into the service of the people of God.

 And I can’t neglect the volunteer work, a variety of opportunities to continue involvement in ministry.
 Yes, not only was my childhood dream fulfilled, but it was embellished by so many who supported and challenged me along the way.
 My life as a Dominican has afforded me with challenges beyond my dreams.
 Places I’ve seen, people I’ve met, each one unfolding the mysteries of life.